pawansubedi12321/django-rest-framework-/README.md

  4.pipenv install djangorestframework
  2.python manage.py runserver

-This project is related to restaurant.I have used djoser for authentication.This is an api of which is related to restaurant using pipenv and djoser
+This project is related to restaurant.I have used djoser for authentication.This is an api of which is related to restaurant using pipenv and djoser.